MileHacker Logo

 Sensitive Topics

-The head is sacred; never touch someone's head.
+The head is sacred; never touch someone'the top of.
 Feet are lowest; no pointing with feet.
 The monarchy is revered; avoid criticism.
 Treat Buddha images with respect; no climbing or disrespectful poses.

 Taboos & Respect